chaseofthejungle/js-odin-calculator/README.md

 # JS Odin Calculator

-**Description:** This is a simple calculator program, created as a JavaScript exercise for The Odin Project web foundations course.
+**Description:** This app is a simple calculator program, created as a JavaScript exercise for The Odin Project web foundations course.
+It is functionally and (somewhat) visually similar to the Calculator program distributed with macOS.

 **Live Demo:** http://chaseofthejungle.github.io/js-odin-calculator/app